Woodhorn railway station: Development

 Despite this, the county council has continued to develop the project, announcing a further £3.46 million in funding for a further business case and detailed design study (equivalent to GRIP 3) to be completed by the end of 2019.
 It is envisaged that passenger trains could be introduced as early as 2022.
 However, the revised proposals, released in July 2019, are reduced in scope from the plan considered in the 2016 GRIP 2 study and propose 4-phase project to reduce the initial cost of the scheme.
 Under these plans, the new station at Woodhorn appears to have been dropped in favour of creating new turn-back facilities at Ashington.

-Provision has been made when building the Northumberland Line stations, especially at so that if there is a separate scheme, the line could be still be extended to and Newbiggin in future.
+Provision has been made when building the Northumberland Line stations, especially at so that if there is a separate scheme, the line could be still be extended to Woodhorn and Newbiggin in future.
+As of the end of 2025, there were calls to resurrect the station as a park and ride scheme as well as extend the railway by 1.6km (1 mile) into the centre of Newbiggin-by-the-Sea.
+This will require new track and is all subject to a feasibility study.
+A formal bid was launched in December 2025 for this.